- Paying for College

 Common Ways to Pay for College

-Most families use a variety of sources to finance a college education—from financial aid to tax breaks.
-Here's a rundown of the basics.
+Most families use a variety of ways to pay for college—from financial aid to tax breaks.
+Here's a basic rundown of how to finance a college education.

 Families can save for college using tax-advantaged plans, such as 529 College Saving Plans and Coverdell Education Savings Accounts.
 Other funding includes parent and student income, contributions from grandparents and other relatives, sales of assets, etc.